Aalena/academic-kickstart/content/home/about.md

 +++

-# Biography
+# About Me

-Alina Shrestha is a Software Developer at Insight Workshop.
+Hi, I am Alina Shrestha.
+I have completed my Bachelor in Computer Science and Information Technology from Patan Multiple Campus.
-She has completed Bachelor in Computer Science and Information Technology from TU.
+I have been working as Software Developer at Insight Workshop for a year and half now.

-Her interest includes WEB Development, Machine Learning, Database, Python.
+I believe technology is an essential part of human being.
+Knowledge of technology should be accessible to everyone in this world.